-An intricate coastline, wildlife and tidal flows – kayak in Pembrokeshire and you might even see seal pups come in towards the end of August.
+An intricate coastline, rare wildlife and tidal flows - go for a kayak in Pembrokeshire and you'll certainly have fun.
+You might even see seal pups towards the end of August.
 For the more experienced kayaker, favourites include Abereiddy to Abercastle and exploring the sea around Ramsey Island.
-St Govans Head is also a challenging, but beautiful, spot – it is tidal so make sure to go with a guide.
+St Govan's Head is also a challenging, but beautiful, spot to paddle.

-But don’t worry, it’s not all like this, intermediate and beginner paddlers can take longer, quieter journeys along the stunning coastline with only seals and the odd dolphin for company.
-For a sheltered trip give Porthclais to Newgale a go.
+Intermediate and confident beginner paddlers can take longer, quieter journeys exploring the tiny bays and pools along the stunning coastline with only seals and the odd dolphin for company.
+For a sheltered paddle, give Porthclais to Newgale a go.

 Ceredigion, Mid Wales

-Canoe on lakes to remember how to relax.
-With no winds or currents, you can take your time to sit and stare – drinking in the atmosphere and taking a moment of calm.
+There are few things more relaxing than a gentle canoe on a glassy lake.
+With no currents to worry about, you can take your time to sit and stare – drinking in the atmosphere and taking a moment of calm.

-For a wonderful way of seeing some of Wales’ most spectacular scenery from a different perspective, look to our winding rivers.
+To see some of Wales’ most spectacular scenery from a different perspective, look to our winding rivers.
 You can enjoy a day out on the water and discover meadows and woods that no footpath would reveal.
-And, there’s always a good riverside pub to stop off at if you need vital refreshment!
+Of course, there’s always a good riverside pub to stop off if you need vital refreshment.

 River Wye, South Wales

-Three-quarters of a million paddlers each year can’t be wrong; Britain’s favourite river reveals its best side by canoe.
-Head for the River Wye and hire at Glasbury then drift downstream past waterbirds and over gentle rapids for lunch and book-browsing in Hay-on-Wye.
-Or go overnight.
-Some operators provide adventures into the southern Wye, where the river unfolds views like stage sets and a tipi or B&B lies at the end of each day on the river.
+Britain’s favourite river reveals its best side by canoe.
+Head for the River Wye and hire at Glasbury.
+Then drift downstream past waterbirds and over gentle rapids for lunch and book-browsing in Hay-on-Wye.
+Or why not go overnight?
+Some operators provide multi-day adventures, to stretches of the river not normally seen by other paddlers.
+You might cross the border into England and reach Symond's Yat and even paddle past the mysterious remains of Tintern Abbey.
 On full days afloat, dawns burn brighter, evenings are stiller.
-And cups of teas are tastier.
+And cups of tea are tastier.